 Spanish men are commonly referred to as “machotes.”
-The macho men are tough guys who are quite proud of their balls.
+The macho men are tough guys who are pretty proud of their balls.
 They like showing off their masculinity by including “cojones” in various conversations.

-The phrase, which equates to bullshit in English, can also be used to respond to people trying to offer crappy excuses.
-When someone pisses you off, the terms also fits well in your response to that.
+The phrase also translates to bullshit in English and can be used to respond to people trying to offer crappy excuses.
+When someone pisses you off, the terms also fit well in your response.

-Example: “Los cojones!” how does a tire puncture relate to you not sending the cash?”
+Translation: “That’s bullshit!
+How does a punctured tire relate to you not sending the money?”

-Just remember that “j” is always pronounced “hh” in Spanish.
-Therefore, the proper pronunciation for this will be “Los co-hho-nehs.”
+Remember that “j” is always pronounced “h” in Spanish.
+Therefore, the proper pronunciation for this will be “los co-ho-nehs.”

 “La Madre Que te Parió” – “Mother F*cker”

 Among the many cuss words in the Spanish language, “la madre que te parió!” ranks among the most vulgar and profane.
 Translating to “the mother who gave birth to you,” Spanish speakers widely employ this phrase in moments of frustration, anger, or aggression to mean something else.

 - “¡La madre que te pario!”

 Despite its frequent usage and recognition as the third most commonly used curse word in Spain by City Life Madrid, some may find this epithet to be overly extreme or offensive.
 Opinions on the acceptability and appropriateness of this phrase vary depending on cultural norms, personal values, and social context.

 “Métetelo Por El Culo” – “Stick it up Your Ass.”